Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Optical properties from conductivity tensor

-We emphasize that these components of the {\itshape effective} dielectric tensor refer to a basis in $\vec k$-space (and hence not to a fixed basis in real space).
-In particular, this implies that the matrix appearing in Eq.~\eqref{det_mat} does in fact depend on the direction $\vec k$, although the original effective dielectric tensor is purely frequency dependent.
+We emphasize particularly that these components of the {\itshape effective} dielectric tensor refer to a basis in $\vec k$-space (and hence not to a fixed basis in real space).
+In particular, this implies that the matrix appearing in Eq.~\eqref{det_mat} does in fact depend on the direction of $\vec k$, {\it even if the original effective dielectric tensor is purely frequency dependent} (as it often is). {\it This explains in particular why it is possible (and in fact imperative) to obtain wavevector dependent optical properties from wavevector independent computer outputs}.

-Given a refractive index $n_\lambda^2$ which solves Eq.~\eqref{det_mat}, one further obtains the (normalized) vectors $\vec v_{\lambda} = (v^1_\lambda, v^2_\lambda, v^3_\lambda)^{\rm T}$ which fulfill the homogeneous equation
+Given a refractive index $n_\lambda$ which solves Eq.~\eqref{det_mat}, one further obtains the (normalized) vectors $\vec v_{\lambda} = (v^1_\lambda, v^2_\lambda, v^3_\lambda)^{\rm T}$ which fulfill the homogeneous equation

 The corresponding (normalized) polarization vectors, which solve Eq.~\eqref{eq_central}, can then be written as

 and hence they are, in general, {\itshape not} purely transverse (and possibly complex at that).